phdonner/phdonner/README.md

 ## How can Markdown documents be rendered and published on the World Wide Web?

 This is a personal undertaking which contributes to the NOSTERIIHI smart rural development project.
-I would, of course, also like to collaborate with other developers, who would be willing to contribute in transforming PowerShell automation into a way of empowering rural developers.
+I would, also like to collaborate with other developers, who are willing to contribute in transforming PowerShell automation into a way of empowering rural developers.
 It could be important to state an example of how bottom-up oriented, open-source voluntary collaboration can be a smart concept which wins over passivating, profit-based top-down work.
 Welcome to the zero-margined collaborative community.

 Here I'll start quite modestly by producing a simple test case, where simple Markdown will become usable as Web pages.
 The NOSTERIIHI project will gradually evolve into a bilingual tutorial on methods of setting up a low-cost computer environment, which enables rural developers to produce HTML pages for use in the WWW .
 This task will be achieved without resorting to commercial services, such as Facebook or WhatsApp.
 Let's see where the project takes us.